Enterovirus 71: Research

 A joint UK and Chinese team working at the UK's national synchrotron facility near Oxford determined the structure of EV71 in 2012.
-Researchers observed movements resembling breathing in the virus, and found that this accompanied the infection process, together with a small molecule picked up from the body's cells and used to switch state.
-This particular molecule must be discarded in order to start an infection, and new research will be aimed at creating a synthetic replica that would bond strongly to the virus and stop the infection process.
+Researchers observed movements resembling breathing in the virus and found that this accompanied the infection process, together with a small molecule picked up from the body's cells and used to switch states.
+This particular molecule must be discarded to start an infection, and new research will be aimed at creating a synthetic replica that would bond strongly to the virus and stop the infection process.

 Outbreaks

 Australia

 In June 2013, an outbreak of four cases was noted in Sydney.
-Approximately 100 more children are believed to have been infected, and a panel of doctors are monitoring the situation at present.
+Approximately 100 more children are believed to have been infected, and a panel of doctors monitored the situation.